 Reaching Ramona Falls requires sturdy footwear and a sense of adventure.
 An old bridge that connected the trail past the Sandy River was washed out and hikers now need to cross the river by balancing on logs.

-This is a popular hike during summer because of the trails proximity to Portland and the euphoric reward of cooling off next to one of the most epic waterfalls in Oregon.
+This is a popular waterfall hike near Portland during summer because of the trail’s proximity to the city.
+That, and the euphoric reward of cooling off next to one of the most epic waterfalls in Oregon in general.

 You already know that no list highlighting the best waterfalls in Oregon is complete without mentioning Multnomah Falls.